openxla/stablehlo/docs/spec_draft.md

 Performs element-wise cubic root operation on `operand` tensor and produces a `result` tensor, implementing the `rootn(x, 3)` operation from the IEEE-754 specification.
-For complex element types, it computes a complex cube root, with corner cases TBD.
+For complex element types, it computes a complex cubic root, with corner cases TBD.
 Numeric precision is implementation-defined.

 ### Inputs